 The Associate Deans for Research and Innovation and Director of the Doctoral College may be contacted with any issue related to research integrity, or to report a concern of research misconduct.

-They are supported by the Research Integrity and Governance Committee, (chaired by Pro Vice-Chancellor for Research and Innovation Professor David Sampson) and the Research Integrity and Governance Office (RIGO).
+They are supported by the Research Integrity and Governance Committee and the Research Integrity and Governance Office (RIGO).

 Professor Rachel Brooks